-The grid has two dimensions: concern for people and concern for production.
-As Blake and Mouton have emphasised, the phrase concern for is meant to convey how managers are concerned about production or how they are concerned about people and not such things as 'how much' production they are concerned about getting out of a group.
+The gr id has two dimensions: concern for people and concern for production.
+As Blake and Mouton have emphasised, the phrase concern for is meant to convey how managers are concerned about production or how they are

-High 1,9 9,9 9,9 Management 9 Work accomplished is from committed people with 8 interdependence through a common Management stake in organization Thoughtful attention to purpose and with trust and respect needs of people leads to a CONCERN FOR PEOPLE friendly and comfortable 6 organization atmosphere and work tempo 5,5 Management 5 5,5 Adequate performance through balance of 4 work requirements and maintaining 1,1 Management satisfactory morale.
-Exertion of minimum 3 9,1 Management Efficiency results effort is required to get work done and from arranging 2 sustain organization work in such a way that human morale. elements have little effect.
-Low 1,1 9,1 1 1 2 3 4 5 6 7 8 High Low CONCERN FOR PRODUCTION
+High 9 1.9 Management Thoughtful attention to needs of people leads to a friendly and comfortable 9.9 Management Work accomplished is from committed

+8 organization atmosphere and work tempo. people with interdependence through a common stake in organization purpose and with

+7 trust and respect.

+6 5 5 Managaman 4

+5 5.5 Management Adequate performance through balance of work requirements and maintaining satisfactory

+4 morale.

+3

+2 1.1 Management Exertion of minimum 9.1 Management Efficiency results from arranging work in such

+Low 1 effort is required to get work done and sustain organization morale. a way that human elements have little effect.

+1

+Low 2 3 4 5 6 7 8 9 High

+CONCERN FOR PRODUCTION